 Lancaster’s History and International Relations degree is taught jointly between our Department of History and the Department of Politics, Philosophy and Religion.
-It gives you the opportunity to build an in-depth knowledge of both subjects, learning from scholars who are experts in their field.
+It gives you the opportunity to build an in-depth knowledge of both subjects, learning from scholars in the field.

 Your degree scheme concentrates on the history of international politics since 1780 and introduces you to various theoretical understandings of the modern world.
-You’ll gain a stronger understanding of the influence of History and International Relations on each other, while engaging with topics such as diplomacy, terrorism, religious conflict and human rights.
+You will be given the opportunity to develop a stronger understanding of the influence of History and International Relations on each other, while engaging with topics such as diplomacy, terrorism, religious conflict and human rights.

 - Economics and International Relations : BA Hons

 - English Literature and History : BA Hons